 A mortgage broker has two jobs: first, to help you find the best loan product and mortgage rate for your home purchase, and second, to guide you through the qualification and loan approval process.

 Brokers use their arsenal of bank and mortgage lender connections—as well as the wholesale prices they get for those relationships—to shop around on your behalf.
 They’ll look to find you the best loan product for your unique credit, income, and homebuying situation, and they’ll help you home in on the lowest interest rate possible.

 They’ll also spearhead the entire mortgage process.
 Your broker will gather up your documentation, submit all your applications, and work with your chosen lender to get your loan processed quickly and efficiently.
 Often, a broker can ensure a faster overall loan process than going directly to a lender.

 How Does a Mortgage Broker Get Paid?

 Mortgage brokers can be paid a number of ways.
-In most cases, they are paid a commission—usually 1 to 2 percent of the loan amount.
+In most cases, they are paid a commission that varies per broker and lender.
 This commission is paid by the borrower upon closing or the lender.

 Some brokers offer what are called “no-cost” loans, which means the borrower pays no fee or cost to work with the broker.
 The lender technically pays the broker’s commission at closing, but it is also baked into the loan’s interest rate—meaning the buyer will pay more over the life of their mortgage.